 Entwine is the brand under which respected industry professional Leah Singer offers a variety of niche services to the construction sector.
 Specialising in the investment planning and preconstruction phases, Leah creates value through:

-Collaborating to overcome specific leadership and management challenges
+Collaborating to overcome strategic or operational challenges

 Coaching and supporting everyone from start-ups to established entities

 Critiquing the status quo through speaking engagements and research

 Contributing directly to industry improvement via her lessons learned platform www.confessionsofafailedbuild.com and as Board Chair of PrefabNZ